panjf2000/ants/README.md

 }
 ```

-## Submit tasks
+## Submits tasks
 Tasks can be submitted by calling `ants.Submit(func())`
 ```go
 ants.Submit(func(){})
 ```

-## Custom limited pool
+## Customizes limited pool
-Ants also supports custom limited pool.
+`ants` also supports customizing limited pool.
 You can use the `NewPool` method to create a pool with the given capacity, as following:

 ``` go
 // Sets 10000 the size of goroutine pool